Patitotective/PREFS/website/src/pages/index.md

 [![License MIT](https://img.shields.io/github/license/Patitotective/PREFS)](https://github.com/Patitotective/PREFS/)
 [![Made with python](https://img.shields.io/badge/made%20with-python-blue)](https://www.python.org/)

-**PREFS** is a Python library to manage and store preferences and settings for your program, application or game.
+**PREFS** is a Python library to manage, store preferences and settings for your program, application or game.
 It stores a Python dictionary in a total human-readable file, you need to pass to it a default prefs that will be used when there are no preferences.

 ### Features
-- Creates a total human-readable file.
+- Creates a human-readable file.
 - Supports tree/cascade in nested dictionaries.
 - Supports [`export`](docs/api/prefs-class#convert_to_json)/[`import`](docs/api/functions#read_json_file) JSON files.
 - Supports [`export`](docs/api/prefs-class#convert_to_yaml)/[`import`](docs/api/functions#read_yaml_file) YAML files.